grantshandy/grantshandy.github.io/content/about/index.md

 {{< pageviews key="about" >}}

 I'm a programmer from Salt Lake City, Utah, United States.
-This site is about programming, but I also like hiking, mountain biking, skiing, and camping.
+This site is mostly about programming, but I also like hiking, running, and camping.

 ## Tools